playermissile/scrolling_tutorial/index.rst

            pla             ; restore the A register
            rti             ; always end DLI with RTI!

-exists only to change the playfield width back to normal (40 bytes wide) for the status area.
-The playfield width of the scrolling portion of the display is set every vertical blank from the shadow value stored in ``SDMCTL`` when it is changed by the ``OPTION`` key.
+which exists only to change the playfield width back to normal (40 bytes wide) for the status area.
+The playfield width of the scrolling portion of the display is set every vertical blank from the shadow value stored in ``SDMCTL`` when it is changed by the **Option** key.

 The common subroutines used by this program are defined here, and they are included last because several of them set the origin higher in memory.
 If we